Aasifnavaskhan/MILESTONE-2/README.md

 streamlit run app.py
 ```

-Step 3: Usage Instructions
+### Step 3: Usage Instructions
-Click Start Camera to activate the webcam
+- Click **Start Camera** to activate the webcam

-Place your hand in front of the camera
+- Place your hand in front of the camera

-Move thumb and index finger to:
+- Move thumb and index finger to:

-Adjust volume (Milestone 1)
+  - Adjust volume (**Milestone 1**)

-Observe distance and gesture classification (Milestone 2)
+  - Observe distance and gesture classification (**Milestone 2**)

-Close your hand to mute the system
+- Close your hand to mute the system

-Click Stop Camera to end the session
+- Click **Stop Camera** to end the session

+---

-🧪 Observations and Results
+## 🧪 Observations and Results
-The system performs accurately under adequate lighting conditions
+- System performs accurately under adequate lighting conditions

-Gesture recognition is stable with minimal latency
+- Gesture recognition is stable with minimal latency

-Distance-based control provides intuitive interaction
+- Distance-based control provides intuitive interaction

-Streamlit interface offers clear real-time feedback
+- Streamlit interface offers clear real-time feedback

+---

+## 🚀 Future Scope
+- Support for multi-hand gesture recognition
+- Gesture calibration for different hand sizes
+- Cross-platform audio control support
+- Integration with other system controls (brightness, media playback)
+- Deployment as a standalone desktop application

+---

-✅ Conclusion
+## ✅ Conclusion
-The combined implementation of Milestone 1 and Milestone 2 successfully demonstrates a real-time gesture-based interaction system.
-Milestone 1 establishes reliable volume control using hand gestures, while Milestone 2 enhances the system with accurate gesture recognition and distance measurement.
+The combined implementation of **Milestone 1** and **Milestone 2** successfully demonstrates a real-time gesture-based interaction system.
+- **Milestone 1** establishes reliable volume control using hand gestures
+- **Milestone 2** enhances the system with accurate gesture recognition and distance measurement

 Together, these milestones form a robust foundation for advanced gesture-controlled applications.

 ---

 ## 👤 Author
 Aasif N